shazz/shazz.github.io/content/blog/antiviruses/uvc/uvc.md

 Test results:

-* No exception vectors outside the allowed memory area.
+* No exception vectors infected

 UVC said this is an unknown boot sector.